Tamilzhselvan-Gnanasekaran/SQL/README.md

-# MySQL
+# SQL
-Developed MySQL files from different challenging platforms like Hacker rank
+Developed SQL files from different challenging platforms like Hacker rank

 -- Name of the file : Challenge Name --